jgithubs/jsplayarea/README.md

 cd $HOME
 ./run-loop.sh
 ```

 The default screen will display a single image and music.
 At this time, multiple images is not possible.

+#### Swiping of RFID tags.
+The RFID tag contains a unique number.
+Before a tag can work, it's RFID nubmer needs to be written into the system with a single audio and multiple pictures.

-The following are two example rfid's.
+The following are two example rfid's that has already been setup.

 <img src=http://ecx.images-amazon.com/images/I/81m6UBRj7fL._SX425_.jpg width=380>

 * Swipe the example RFID tag across the RFID reader.
   * The image and music will change.
 * Swipe another example RFID tag across the RFID reader.